Does the rand / dollar exchange rate affect pricing?

 For in-store purchases we accept:

-- EFT’s (electronic fund transfers).
-For EFT payments: please note that goods will only be released upon confirmation of cleared funds in account.
+Cash, Credit cards, debit cards and EFT’s (electronic fund transfers).
+For EFT payments: please note that goods will only be released upon confirmation of cleared funds in our account.
 (Note that payments from another bank could take up to 48 hours)

 OEM stands for Original Equipment Manufacturer.
 OEMs, such as HP, Canon, Samsung, Brother, Epson, Xerox, OKI and Lexmark are the companies that manufacture your printers.
 OEM cartridges are cartridges that are branded under your OEM’s brand.
-We offer both OEM and less expensive non OEM products.
-All our products are fully compatible with OEM standards.
+We offer both OEM and less expensive generic products.
+All our products are fully compatible with OEM standards

 This is a recycled cartridge that is disassembled by third parties (other than OEMs).
 To guarantee print quality, remanufactured cartridges are tested, cleaned internally, worn parts replaced, refilled, tested under stringent conditions and repackaged.